CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions.md

 </div>
 <br>

-Verify that the bridge `br_default` is learning MAC entries:
+To verify that the bridge `br_default` is learning MAC address entries:

 <div class=scroll>